sensu/sensu-docs-legacy/source/docs/0.21/api-stashes.md

 # Overview

-The Stashes API is used to Create, list, and delete stashes (JSON documents) in a key/value store provided by Redis (Sensu's datastore).
+The Stashes API is used to create, list, and delete stashes (JSON documents) in a key/value store provided by Redis (Sensu's datastore).
 Stashes are created and then accessible via a "path", which is equivalent to the "key".

 ## Silence Stashes